continue-revolution/sd-webui-segment-anything/README.md

 - Upload your image and **add prompts on the image (MUST)**.
 Left click for positive prompt (black dot), right click for negative prompt (red dot), left click any dot again to cancel the prompt.
 If you forgot to add prompts, there will be exceptions on your terminal.
 - Click `Preview Segmentation` button
 - Choose your favorite segmentation and check `Copy to Inpaint Upload`
+- Optionally check `Expand Mask` and specify the amount, then click `Update Mask`
 - Switch to `Inpaint upload`.
 There is no need to upload another image or mask, just leave them blank.
 Write your prompt, configurate and click `Generate`.

 ### Demo

 https://user-images.githubusercontent.com/63914308/230916163-af661008-5a50-496e-8b79-8be7f193f9e9.mp4

-## Future Plan

-I plan to support text->object detection->segmentation from [Grounded Segment Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything/) in the near future.
-Stay tuned!

 ## Contribute

 Disclaimer: I have not thoroughly tested this extension, so there might be bugs.
 Bear with me while I'm fixing them :)

 If you encounter a bug, please submit a issue.
+Please at least provide your WebUI version, your extension version, your browser version, errors on your browser console log if there is any, error on your terminal log if there is any, to make sure that I can find a solution faster.

 I welcome any contribution.
 Please submit a pull request if you want to contribute